agelmore/agelmore.github.io/_posts/2015-5-3-Create-pangenome.md

 cluster 58_NP_602381.1 size=94 taxa=24 file: 58_NP_602381.1.faa dnafile: void
 ~~~~

-According to the annotations, it looks like these sequences are a bunch of outer membrane proteins and/or autotransporters.
+According to the annotations, it looks like this cluster is a bunch of outer membrane proteins and/or autotransporters.
 The cluster that has 64 copies are all "translation elongation factor G" and with 62 are mostly "tRNA modification enzyme".
 That makes sense that those would be paralogs.
 Cool!

-**There are a lot of clusters that only have a single gene**, suggesting novel genes or high divergence (so that they didn't blast to eachother).
+**There are a lot of clusters that only have a single gene**, suggesting novel genes, high divergence (so that they didn't blast to eachother), or incomplete genes.
 I wonder if these are an artifact of the get_homologues method.
 Because I used so many draft genomes, it's possible that there are a bunch of incomplete genes which come up as unique, but aren't really. **How am I going to check that?** There are 15405 clusters total and 8889 of those are singletons.
 If I remove the singletons I have 6519 clusters, which is pretty similar to the number of clusters that they found in the GET_HOMOLOGUES papers when using 50 Strep genomes.
+I think it might be best to just remove the singletons.
+I'll miss any genes that are completely novel, but it will get rid of the incomplete gene error.

 I'm running the program again with the option -t 1 which will remove singletons: